Welcome to SwellWatch Mobile.Home

 Monday the 17th is when our next NW swell is due.
 The 48h+ models continue to show a sizable development coming out of the western Pacific, but fading once passing the Hawaiian longitudes.
 This is looking to bring chest to at times head high NW swell from 290-300° with 16-second periods max.
 We may get some occasional forerunners from this late in the day Sunday the 16th, but peak of this swell is expected to be Monday the 17th, lingering to a lesser degree Tuesday the 18th.

 Tuesday the 18th into Wednesday the 19th though could be interesting days for swell and weather in SoCal.
 The 144h models show a development just 1000 miles off the CA/OR border, which would move south early next week.
 This could bring hefty wind swell to SoCal from a very steep 310-320°.
 Weather models show the low associated with this one passing right through SoCal, but not many models show any kind of precipitation with this system, so no rain is forecast.
 With this low passing right through our area winds are likely to be an issue, but it's too early to call this system today given its proximity to the coast (and subsequent long-range projection).

 The southern hemisphere is starting to light up with signs up winter approaching the other side of the globe.
 While most of this activity is in the southern ocean south of Australia, the 120h models show something breaking off Antarctica south of French Polynesia, which is in our swell window.
 Right now this is looking like a waist to maybe chest high swell event for south facing breaks in SoCal, but it is too early to make that call today.

 Here's how the day-to-day is breaking down so far:

-Tuesday the 10th, so far, is looking at chest high NW ground swell at west facing breaks.
+Monday the 17th is looking at chest to head high swell at west facing breaks.

 Until my next report (Thursday), take care, be safe, and smile in the lineup!